Everyone’s A Dev Now, Without Growth

 I. The Democratization of Development

-2. Shifting Skill Sets: Technical prowess is no longer the primary differentiator.
+The lowered entry barriers are catalyzing a boom in new apps and services, fostering innovation across various sectors.
+Technical prowess is no longer the primary differentiator.
 Instead, creativity, problem-solving, and market understanding are becoming increasingly valuable.

 II.
 The New Battleground: Attention Economy

-As the market becomes saturated with new applications, the real challenge shifts from creation to differentiation.
+T he real challenge shifts from creation to differentiation.
 In this hyper-competitive landscape:

 1. Narratives as USPs: Unique Selling Propositions (USPs) are evolving.
 It’s not just about features or quality, but about the story a product tells and the emotion it evokes.